-In the following we will first highlight some of the most common features of thought experiments.
-A proposal follows for classifying thought experiments, before reviewing the state of the debate on thought experimenting, preceded by some remarks about the history of philosophical inquiry into thought experiments.
-We conclude by highlighting some of the recent developments surrounding the so-called laboratory of the mind.
+In the following we will first provide a characterization of thought experiments in light of examples.
+A proposal follows for classifying thought experiments, before reviewing the state of the debate on thought experiments as such, preceded by some remarks about the history of philosophical inquiry into the nature of thought experiments.
+We conclude by highlighting some trends in discussions surrounding the so-called laboratory of the mind.